Caring for children and young people

 All tamariki who are in a placement that is intended to be ongoing are entitled to receive a four-weekly clothing allowance payment, payable to the caregiver.

-Foster care allowance (DOCX 26 KB) (Clothing allowance)
+Foster care allowances (Clothing allowance)

 Financial help (Current clothing rates)